Nose art: Famous examples

 The markings of aces were often adopted by their squadrons, such as Galland's Mickey Mouse and Hartmann's black tulip (still in use until recently on the aircraft of JG 71 "Richthofen" – not known to be in use on the unit's new Eurofighter Typhoons).

 Similar art

 Designs similar to aviation nose art could be found during World War II on some British torpedo boats, and German and US submarines.
+Similar designs can also be found on some HIMARS-equipped FMTVs in the service of the Armed Forces of Ukraine during the Russian invasion.

 Regulation

+United States

 In 1993 the United States Air Force Air Mobility Command ordered that all nose art should be gender-neutral.

 A 2015 US Air Force memorandum stated that nose art must be "distinctive, symbolic, gender neutral, intended to enhance unit pride, designed in good taste."
 Furthermore, it must not contravene copyright and trademark laws.